sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-otel.md

 * [Logging Exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/loggingexporter)
 * [Splunk SignalFx Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/signalfxexporter)

-You can configure several exporters in the same instance of the *OpenTelemetry Collector* to sent the collected metrics to multiple platforms.
+You can configure several exporters in the same instance of the *OpenTelemetry Collector* to send the collected metrics to multiple platforms.

 Use the above links to learn how to configure these exporters.
 Specific integration scenarios are also described for: